Peach Tartlets = Peach Perfect!

 Directions:

-Spray 9 inch metal pie pan with cooking spray, dust with white rice flour.
+Spray 9 or 10 inch metal pie pan with cooking spray, dust with white rice flour.
 I confess I forget to do this more often than I remember…still works.

 Mix dry ingredients in bowl of stand electric mixer.
 Add butter and mix until crumbly and resembling coarse meal.
 Add egg and juice.
 Mix until it comes together into big chunks.
 Shape into a ball with your hands.
 Put it on a crust sized piece of wax paper (14 x 14 inches more or less), flatten the crust ball some; put on top of it another piece of wax paper and chill it all in your fridge 15-20 minutes while you prepare the filling.